kyoung/unconf/README.md

 ## TODO
 - [ ] Production DB env var handling
-- [ ] The ability to collapse related pitches
 - [ ] Get a designer to look everything over